lart-bangor/research-assistant/docs/source/users/data-setup.rst

 information sheet and eligibility criteria will appear below.

-If the participant gives their consent and confirms their eligibility through marking their respective boxes, they will be automatically advanced to the start screen for the first task (see `Task Sequencing <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/configuration.html#task-sequencing>`_ on how to set this).
+If the participant gives their consent and confirms their eligibility through marking their respective boxes, they will be automatically advanced to the start screen for the first task (see :ref:`task-sequencing` on how to set this).

 The task start screen is the same start screen that researchers who opt for the LSBQe without digital informed consent will see after they select a task from the app's home screen.